boldlink/terraform-aws-vpc/README.md

 ## Description

-This terraform module creates a VPC, it is an opininated module of how to create a VPC - we only have 3 types of subnets:
+This terraform module creates a VPC, it is an opinionated module of how to create a VPC - we only have 3 types of subnets:
 - Public which are accessible directly from the internet and have an valid public IpV4/Ipv6 address.
-- Private wich are not directly accessible from the internet but can reach the internet.
+- Private which are not directly accessible from the internet but can reach the internet.
 - Internal or isolated which can only be accessed by other devices on the same VPC.
 - IpV6 is supported and can be enabled using `assign_generated_ipv6_cidr_block` and specifying the prefixes for a 8 octets subnets, see the [examples/complete](./examples/complete/main.tf).